Awacs8/app_recipes_for_friends/README.md

 # Friendly recipes

 The web app for recipes and cooking tips sharing between users.
-Used frameworks:
+Used frameworks/libraries:
-For the frontend development is used ReactJS and for the backend NodeJS and MongoDB.
+ReactJS for the frontend, NodeJS for the backend.

 https://friendlyrecipes.netlify.app/

-.
 ├── private<br/>
 │ ├── components<br/>
 │ │ ├── AddTip.js<br/>